 - Use specific examples in your writing.
 Ex: Instead of writing, “the person in opinion 3…” write “Mr. Smith…”

-- Advanced writing tip: Be original in your writing.
+- Advanced writing tip: Be original in your word choice.

 Something to Consider

-Imagine that you’ve done all the ACT Writing Practice imaginable, taking advice from this article and a bunch of other sources.
+Imagine that you’ve done all the ACT Writing practice imaginable, taking advice from this post and a bunch of other sources.
 First of all, that’s great!
 Good for you!
 You’re much better prepared to tackle the ACT Writing.
 Yet there’s one final thing to consider: